hscells/hscells.github.io/ai-notes/probability-theory.md

 ### Propositions

 Propositions, or assertions, are random values that are binary (or boolean). propositional random variables are represented with a capital letter.

 $$

 Cavity=true

 $$

 Propositions are usually represented with the following notation (note that the name is lower-case — the values are atomic) for true and false, respectively:

 $$
 cavity, \neg cavity
 $$

 A discrete random variable can use propositions to represent a series of events:

 $$
 \Omega = \{sunny,rain,cloudy,snow\}, Weather = sunny
 $$

 Propositions have two important logical operators for "and" and "or", respectively:

 $$
 A\wedge B, A\vee B
 $$

 ### Probability Distribution

 A probability distribution is how all possible valies of a random variable is represented.
 For example, The probability distribution of *A* with *n* values can be represented as:

 $$
 <P(A=a_1),\ldots,P(A=a_n)>
 $$

-and it must obey the rule that the sum of all probabilities equal 1:
+and it must obey the rule that the sum of all probabilities equal one:

 $$
 \sum_{i=1}^nP(A=a_i) = 1
 $$

 Probability distributions are always represented as vectors; the order matters.
 This means that probability distributions can be transposed without any loss of information.

 ### Joint Probability Distribution

 One may also want to find the probability given some arbitrary number of random variables.
 This is called the joint probability distribution, and is represented by:

 $$
 P(A_1,\ldots,A_k)
 $$

 Where there are *k* random variables.

 If there are two binary random variables *Cavity* and *Toothache*, and the domain is *{true, false}*, then P(*Cavity*, *Toothache*) can be represented by: